christianhaitian/PortMaster/ports.md

 Title="OpenRCT2 ."
 Desc="OpenRCT2 is Open source re-implementation of RollerCoaster Tycoon 2.
 Add your Roller Coaster Tycoon 2 game files to the ports/openrct2/RCT2 directory, and optionally add your Roller Coaster Tycoon 1 files to ports/openrct2/RCT1" porter="Kloptops" locat="OpenRCT2.zip" genres="simulation"

+Title="OpenSupaplex ."
+Desc="OpenSupaplex is a 1:1 reimplementation of the original game in C and SDL." porter="Bamboozler" locat="OpenSupaplex.zip" runtype="rtr" genres="action,puzzle"

 Title="OpenXcom_Extended ."
 Desc="OXCE is an open source engine for running XCOM:Ufo Defense and Terror From the Deep.
 You will need to provide your own UFO Defense/TFTD game files.
 Read the README-port.txt file for details." porter="nl255" locat="Openxcom.zip" genres="strategy"

 Title_F="Otto_Matic ."
 Desc="This is Pangea Software’s Otto Matic.
 Take control of the robot Otto Matic and save earth from aliens from Planet X" porter="brooksytech" locat="ottomatic.zip" runtype="rtr" genres="action,adventure"